 The chinese digital market is a fast evolving environment and today you have an app for everything.
 Make sure to download WeChat, the chinese social network and messenger app.
 Everyone uses it today and practically all of texting and calling goes through the app.
 If you ask a person for contact information, they will ask you if you have WeChat.

-The second thing to get in an app called DiDi, the chinese version of Über, which will enable you to order a ride or even just a taxi from anywhere!
+The second thing to get in an app called DiDi, the chinese version of Über, which will enable you to order a ride or even just a taxi or you can also contact to get #1 limousine services in Mesa from anywhere!
 And because you order it and give it information where to go, you will not have problems with telling the driver where to go, as many of the locas taxi drivers speak very little english.

 Beside these too, it would also be very wise to download the metro app and the local map.
 Have fun and explore which apps would best suit you and your experience.